mnovati/novagraph/README.md

 ==GETTING STARTED==

-A typical implementation will have the following:
+A typical implementation will be ROUGHLY the following (more details to get it working, but very high level).
+This is meant to help you understand the abstraction and is not copy paste code.

 var NovaGraph = require(...);